Trupti1594/Data-structures/code_logic.md

 ```
 # bubble sort #

-Bubble Sort is a simple sorting algorithm that repeatedly swaps adjacent elements if they are in the wrong order.
-It gradually moves the largest element to the end in each pass, just like bubbles rising to the surface.
+Bubble Sort is a simple sorting algorithm that **repeatedly swaps adjacent elements if they are in the wrong order.
+It gradually moves the largest element to the end in each pass**, just like bubbles rising to the surface.

 **How Bubble Sort Works:**
   - Compare adjacent elements.